-As a KCCT associate, James Dudney leverages more than 30 years of professional practice experience, which includes work on government, commercial, and educational facilities.
+As a KCCT associate, James Dudney leverages extensive professional practice experience, which includes work on government, commercial, and educational facilities.
 Specializing in multi-stakeholder assignments with an emphasis on historical preservation and sustainability, he oversees KCCT’s most complex projects for our government clients, including the Department of State/OBO, the Architect of the Capitol, and the General Services Administration.
 James has led the KCCT effort on a wide breadth of projects with diverse climates and scopes, including the New Embassy Compound in Port Moresby, Papua New Guinea; the New USAID Annex Office Building in Accra, Ghana; conservation of the Grant Memorial and the U.S. Botanic Garden; the U.S. Embassy Master Plan in Niamey, Niger; and two Department of State perimeter security projects that enhance the pedestrian experience in the public realm adjacent to the Main State Building.

 In addition to his project management role, James manages KCCT’s construction-phase design support effort, providing home office-based project administration to multiple foreign and domestic projects.